openjax/xml/xml-maven-plugin/README.md

 | `/excludes`         | Set     | Optional | Set of `exclude` directives. **Default:** `null`.                                         |
 | `/excludes/exclude` | String  | Optional | Fileset pattern of files to exclude. **Default:** `null`.                                 |

+## Contributing

+Pull requests are welcome.
+For major changes, please [open an issue](../../issues) first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.